tashviii/ODT2026-ProjectManagementTemplate/README.md

 **Response:**
 Designing for play: The game needed very little explanation for players familiar with Block Blast or Tetris.
 The physical format  communicates the interaction almost immediately.
 The biggest design lesson was that the preview matrix is essential to the experience, not optional.
 Without it, players have no time to plan ahead and the game feels reactive rather than strategic.
 Delight: The line clear blink sequence was a late addition but significantly improved the feel of the game.
-The brief flash before lines disappear gives the player a moment to register what they achieved, which makes clearing lines feel more satisfying than an instant wipe.
+The brief blinking before lines disappear gives the player a moment to register what they achieved, which makes clearing lines feel more satisfying than an instant wipe.
 Clarity: The white cursor ghost moving over the coloured board is immediately readable — players understand within one or two button presses that the white shape is what they are controlling.
 The colour change on placement (white to colour) communicates the transition from active block to settled block clearly.
 Physical interaction: The tactile click of the buttons is genuinely satisfying and adds to the retro feel of the project.
-The button layout — four directions plus one confirm — is intuitive and requires no explanation.
+The button layout is intuitive and requires no explanation.
 Player understanding: Every player who tested the game understood the core loop within 30 seconds without any instruction.
 The only confusion was around the preview matrix — some players did not immediately recognise it as showing the next block.
 A small label or indicator next to the preview panel would solve this.
-Iteration: The project went through nine distinct versions across four weeks, each resolving a specific issue found during testing.
-The most important lesson from iteration was to resist adding new features until existing ones are fully stable — the LCD was attempted too early and cost time that could have been spent on the physical enclosure.
+Iteration: The project went through more than nine versions across four weeks, each resolving a specific issue found during testing.
+The most important lesson from iteration was to resist adding new features until existing ones are fully stable.

 ## 19.4 If You Had One More Week
 What would you improve next?

 **Response:**
-`[Write here]`
+The first priority would be getting the LCD score display working reliably.
+The second priority would be building a better physical enclosure by adding buffed acyrlic sheets to the MDF display and adding labels via laser cutting.
+The third priority would be adding a passive buzzer for sound feedback.
+Another important thing would be to add a battery and upload the code into the ESP32 itself so the game became completely portable.

 ---